LAP: Fast LAtent Diffusion Planner for Autonomous Driving: Introduction

-In summary, our key contributions are: \begin{itemize}[leftmargin=*] \item We propose a latent diffusion framework for autonomous planning that disentangles high-level strategic semantics from low-level kinematic execution, leading to improvements in both performance and computational efficiency. \item We design a specialized trajectory VAE that learns a compact, semantically rich latent space while ensuring high-fidelity, kinematically feasible reconstructions. \item We introduce a novel fine-grained feature distillation method to bridge the gap between the high-level semantic planning space and low-level vectorized scene perception, facilitating the information interacion between them. \item Our model, LAP, establishes a new state-of-the-art in closed-loop performance on the nuPlan benchmark for learning-based planners while demonstrating a substantial reduction in inference latency. \end{itemize}
+\begin{itemize} \item We propose {\bf a latent diffusion framework} for autonomous planning that disentangles high-level strategic semantics from low-level kinematic execution, leading to improvements in both performance and computational efficiency. \item We design {\bf a specialized trajectory VAE} that learns a compact, semantically rich latent space while ensuring high-fidelity, kinematically feasible reconstructions. \item We introduce {\bf a novel intermediate feature alignment method} to bridge the gap between the high-level semantic planning space and low-level vectorized scene perception, facilitating the information interaction between them. \item Our model, LAP, establishes a new state-of-the-art in closed-loop performance on the nuPlan benchmark for learning-based planners while demonstrating a substantial reduction in inference latency. \end{itemize}